 You can purchase insurance through Access Health CT for the 2021 Open Enrollment Period.
 Open enrollment starts on November 1, 2020 and ends on December 15, 2020; coverage begins on January 1, 2021.

-If you miss open enrollment, you may to qualify for special circumstances.
+Normally, if you miss open enrollment, you may to qualify for special circumstances.
 If you had a major life event, such as getting married, having a baby, or losing health coverage, you may be eligible for a Special Enrollment Period and can enroll in a health plan.7

 Which Companies Sell Health Insurance Plans in Connecticut?